sabrinarateike/-sabrinarateike-Projects/README.md

-# -sabrinarateike-Projects
+# -sabrinarateike-Project
 Hello and welcome to my public repository!
-This is my shared projects that display some of the code I've used in creating maps, automations, data analyses, and more!
+This is some of the projects and code I've used in creating maps, automations, data analyses, and more.
 Thanks for stopping by!